corrode/corrode.github.io/content/drafts/async/index.md

 null dereferences, and dangling references, ensuring a level of thread safety that prevents many common pitfalls found in concurrent programming, Since there is no garbage collector, there never will be any stop-the-world pause to reclaim memory.
-Traditional arguments against threads simply don't apply to Rust;
+Traditional arguments against threads simply don't apply to Rust &mdash;
 fearless concurrency is your friend!

 And if you need to share state between threads, consider to use